Tab-e-n/blue-runner/update_notes.md

  - Bootup sequence has a new font.
  - Ghosts now appear a solid instead of appearing segmented.
  - Fade outs and fade ins were made smoother, most harsh cuts between scenes were replaced with a fade out.
+ - Not just dirt, but all main tilesets have changed colors.
+It is a tradition at this point.

 ### FIXES & CHANGES